Bioconductor/BioC2019/docs/schedule-gentleman-day.md

 10:30 - 11:00 -- break
 :

-11:00 - 11:20 -- Evolution of Diversity in the R/Bioconductor Communities
+11:00 - 11:20 -- Evolution of the R/Bioconductor Communities
 :

 11:20 - 12:00 -- short talks